Home > Resources

 • Faucets that can be accessed when in a wheelchair

-• A transfer platform that is at least 18 inches long and the width of the tub.
+• A transfer platform at least 18 inches long and the tub’s width.

 • Unobstructed space of at least four feet alongside the tub

-What Are a Veterans Specially Adapted Housing (SAH) Grant?
+What Is a Veterans Specially Adapted Housing (SAH) Grant?

 A SAH Grant for Veterans gives financial support to assist you in modifying your house to meet your health requirements.
 I

-If you own or will own a house and your qualifying disability is service-connected, you are qualified to apply for the VA SAH award as a veteran.
+If you own or will own a house and your qualifying disability is service-connected, you can apply for the VA SAH award as a veteran.

 For the fiscal year 2022, the maximum amount is $101,754.